CASE STUDY: Koin Rewards, an app for a positive impact

 My process for creating these custom icons was to create icons that embodied simplicity and fun.
 These represented some really heavy problems we have in our world right now (i.e. animal cruelty), and I wanted them to be hopeful and bright.

 All pixel-perfect icons were built off of a 48px system that can easily increase in size depending on the usage.

 My initial concept for the illustrations was to use the two-colour system in the creation of simple illustrations that would be animated.
 These would be used primarily on the on-boarding and tutorial screens of the Koin Rewards app.

 I envision it animating by painting in the watercolours and giving motion and life to the illustrations.
 The app is close to completing its second round of funding, and I’ll be updating this area with my animated versions after I get a chance to create them.
 For now you can see them in all their static glory.

 As with most projects, getting various coding systems and banking systems to work together is always the biggest challenge.
 Luckily I work with smart developers to figure all that out.
-I work directly with them to help to change the journey depending on any limitations that may arise and still make a kick-ass product.
+I collaborate directly with them through the entire project, so we can work together to solve any technological limitations that may arise and still make a kick-ass product.

-We also wanted to make it an easy plug-in for merchants to put on their website.
-Currently we work with Shopify, with plans to roll out on to all major e-commerce platforms soon.
+Part of the original remit was to make it an easy plug-in for merchants to put on their existing website.
+Currently we work on Shopify, with plans to roll out on to all major e-commerce platforms soon.